Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/TrainingMethodologies.md

 Following are methodologies for various forms of Orchard training.

-Remember that it's a good thing to have regular breaks about every 45 minutes.
+- Remember that it's a good thing to have regular breaks about every 45 minutes.
+- Keep the time between explaining something new and demonstrating it short; i.e. if you explain something, show it.

 ## University course